 - 1 1/4 pounds lean ground turkey

 - 1 1/2 cups packed fresh spinach , finely chopped

 - 2 teaspoons Worcestershire sauce

 - 4 hamburger buns , toasted

-- In a large bowl, mix together with your hands the turkey, chopped spinach, feta, garlic, bread crumbs, black pepper, and olive oil until combined.
+- In a large bowl, mix together the ground turkey, chopped spinach, feta cheese, garlic, bread crumbs, Worcestershire, black pepper, and olive oil until combined.

-- Divide into 4 equal portions ( approximately 4 inches in diameter, 1 inch thick.)
-Transfer to a plate and chill in the refrigerator for at least 4 hours.
+- Divide into 4 equal portions (approximately 4 inches in diameter, 1 inch thick.)

 - Serve on buns with mayonnaise, cucumber, and red onion.